Magnus-G/Code-Notes/README.md

 for the link to the page "terms" under the folder "welcome".
 Restart server after updating the rb file.

-##Wrap an image, declared in the HTML, in a link
+##Image as link, declared in the HTML

     <%= link_to root_path, :id => "root" do %>
       <img />
     <% end %>

-##Wrap an image, declared in the SCSS, in a link
+##Image as link, declared in the SCSS

     <%= link_to('', root_path, class: 'my_image') %>